aaps/MCmotions/README.md

 A blender plugin that will take the .mcmo file and import it in blender for map data and entity movement (players, mobs, objects)

+info !

+this can tell some info about the dumpfile like: max/min chunk numbers to help cutting out the right chunk numbers for lister, it can list the scenes in a dumpfile.

 #NEW:
 player names in blender
 scenes
-propper +/-  player positions, tests needed
+the right +/-  player positions, tests needed

 #ToDo:
 1